Procrastinator Types: Why You Procrastinate and How To Stop

 3. The dreamer

+You love coming up with ideas… but the follow-through?
+Not so much.
 You enjoy the process of planning for a task, or love the novelty of a new one.
 You’re highly creative but you struggle in following through and tick it off to-do list.

-4. The fun procrastinator
+4. The fun seeker

-Life is for living and that dreaded task can wait because this YouTube video is much more interesting.
+Life is for living and that dreaded task can wait because there are more fun things to be doing.
 You find the task boring or uncomfortable to complete so you’d rather do something more interesting.

-5. The busy procrastinator
+5. The busy bee

-Steps to beat procrastinating
+How to stop procrastinating

 Whatever type of avoider you are, there’s plenty of habits to build that can help you overcome task-avoiding.

-The Pomodoro technique.
 Set a timer for 25 minutes of uninterrupted work.
-When the timer goes off, reward yourself with something for 5 minutes.
-Try using the Promodor web timer instead of your phone.
+When the timer goes off, reward yourself with a 5 minute break.
+Repeat.
+This tricks your brain into starting the task and motivates you with a reward.

-Remove distractions
+2. Remove distractions

-Set a deadline
+3. Set yourself a deadline

-Done is better than perfect
+Reminder that done is better than perfect

 Unplugged is a digital detox experience that kickstarts your journey on reducing your digital dependency and improving your mental wellbeing.
 With off-grid cabins only 1-2 hours from city life, you can lock your phone away and switch off for a 3 nights digital detox to make you more productive, happier and creative.
 Book your digital detox here.